LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-09-DTLeftJoins3.md

 It is immperative that you write this and any over code above `app.Run` else C# will ignore any code below it upon compliling.

-Now in the Data folder add a empty .cs file called `GobalNamespaces.cs` delete anything inside the file and copy and paste this into it.
+Now in the Data folder add a empty .cs file called `GlobalNamespaces.cs` delete anything inside the file and copy and paste this into it.

 ```
 global using DTEditorLeftJoinSample.Models;